Zoya Kosmodemyanskaya: Life and death

-Before the moment of hanging, with the rope on her neck, she said:
+in the Soviet accounts, before the moment of hanging, with the rope on her neck, she said:

 The Germans left her body hanging on the gallows for several weeks.
 One of her breasts was cut off by a drunk German near Christmas Eve, and her body desecrated by Germans or collaborators.
-Eventually she was hastily buried by the Germans to cover up their crimes just before the Soviets regained the territory in January 1942.

-Fame
+Legacy

 The story of Kosmodemyanskaya's death became popular after Pravda published an article written by Pyotr Lidov on January 27, 1942.
 The journalist had heard about her execution from an elderly peasant, and was impressed by her courage.
 The witness recounted: "They were hanging her and she was giving a speech.
 They were hanging her and she was threatening them."

 Lidov travelled to Petrishchevo, collected details from local residents and published an article about the then-unknown partisan girl.
+The article was illustrated by a photograph by Sergei Strunnikov of her exhumed body.
+According to Russian studies scholar Adrienne Harris, the Pravda article "contained all the hagiographic elements necessary... to ensure Zoya's secular canonization as a Hero of the Soviet Union, and to fix her central position in the pantheon of Soviet saints."

 Soon after, Joseph Stalin noticed the article.
 He proclaimed: "Here is the people's heroine", which started a propaganda campaign honouring Kosmodemyanskaya.
 Stalin ordered that the soldiers and officers of the 197th Infantry Division (Wehrmacht), which participated in the execution, should not be taken prisoner.
 In February, she was identified and was awarded the order of Hero of the Soviet Union.

 Kosmodemyanskaya's account was repeatedly published in Pravda.
+Harris writes that "Recognizing the value of Zoya's image and narrative, the Soviet Union quickly began shaping Zoya's image to suit its own purposes...
+The Komsomol and educational system introduced young people to Zoya through organized museum visits, presentations and politically correct readings...
+Zoya quickly became the most revered Soviet heroine, and numerous Soviet public monuments to her were commissioned, in a top-down manner."

 Numerous Soviet writers, artists, sculptors and poets dedicated their works to her.
 In 1944, the film Zoya was made about her.
 She was also referred to in the film Girl No. 217, which depicted atrocities committed against Soviet prisoners of war by the Nazis.
 Her image was also used frequently in anti-German propaganda which encouraged violence against the German occupying forces.

 Many streets, kolkhozes and Pioneer organizations in the Soviet Union were named after Kosmodemyanskaya.
 Her portrait became a part of ceremonial procedures of commemoration performed by pioneers, and was used as a symbol of the highest distinction awarded to the best class in school.
 The Soviets erected a monument in her honour not far from the village of Petrishchevo.
 Another statue is located at the Partizanskaya Moscow Metro station.
 A 4108-meter (13,478 feet) mountain peak in Trans-Ili Alatau is named after her.
 A minor planet 1793 Zoya, discovered in 1968 by Soviet astronomer Tamara Mikhailovna Smirnova, is named after her.
 Kosmodemyanskaya is buried at Novodevichy Cemetery in Moscow.